gbalan-microej/docs/PlatformDeveloperGuide/uiImageRaw.rst

 The display can hold a pixel encoding which is not standard (see :ref:`display_pixel_structure`).
 The MicroEJ format can be customized to encode the pixel in same encoding than display.
 The number of bits-per-pixels and the pixel bits organisation is asked during the MicroEJ format generation and when the ``drawImage`` algorithms are running.
 If the image to encode contains some transparent pixels, the output file will embed the transparency according to the display’s implementation capacity.
 When all pixels are fully opaque, no extra information will be stored in the output file in order to free up some memory space.

-.. note:: From Image Engine point of view, the format stays a MicroEJ format, readable by the Image Core.
+.. note:: From Image Engine point of view, the format stays a MicroEJ format, readable by the Image Renderer.

 Advantages: